Arconic funds, property, services and things of value may not be used to support or oppose any political party or candidate for public office.

 Arconic property and assets may not be used to promote or oppose any referendum or other vote of the electorate on a public issue unless Arconic's Chief Executive Officer first provides his written approval and the Chief Legal Officer confirms the legality of such use.

-The Public Issues Committee of the Board of Directors has oversight responsibility for these policies, compliance with which is certified by directors, officers and designated employees in the annual Business Conduct Survey.
+The Board of Directors has oversight responsibility for these policies, compliance with which is certified by directors, officers and designated employees in the annual Business Conduct Survey.

 Please see Arconic's Business Conduct Policies for more information.

 Arconic has a responsibility to customers, shareholders, employees, and the communities where it operates to build an understanding and acceptance of the company’s position on public issues at all levels of government.
 It is acceptable for the company to express its view to government officials on subjects that might affect Arconic’s welfare.

 Communicating the company’s position on issues or matters of policy to government officials can subject the employee and the company to registration and reporting obligations at the federal or state level.
 In those cases, Arconic complies with applicable laws.

 While issues vary from country to country and region to region, some of the general issue areas in which Arconic becomes involved include:

 - Enviroment and global climate change;

 In addition to expressing the company’s position on various issues, Arconic belongs to organizations in many countries that also interact with governments on public matters.
 Following is a sampling of these organizations.